WeiHe999/achievement/README.md

 ![CertificateofAchievement_AMC10B_2024](WeiHe_2024_AMC_10A_CertificateOfAchievement.jpg "CertificateofAchievement_AMC10A_2024")
 ![AIME_Qualification_AMC10A_2024](WeiHe_2024_AMC_10A_AIME_qualification.jpg "AIME Qualification_AMC10A_2024")

+* Received Certificate of Distinction in 2024 Canadian Senior Mathematics Contest (CSMA) with score 38 out of 60.

 ## Computer Competition

 * Received 68 out of 75 in Canadian Computing Competition (CCC) (Junior Division) 2022, rank 22nd among 4909 contestants